Intelligent Content vs Traditional SEO: What’s the Modern Way to Success?

 Traditional SEO’s backlink obsession represents another paradigm trapped in the past.
 Agencies promise to build 50 high-quality backlinks monthly, as if search engines still operate like academic citation indices.

 They craft guest posts, submit to directories, and orchestrate link exchanges.
-Thousands of pounds flow into link building campaigns that generates reports showing Domain Authority increases while actual rankings stagnate.
+Thousands of pounds flow into link-building campaigns that generate reports showing Domain Authority increases while actual rankings stagnate.

 5. The Technical SEO Theatre